isomerpages/ura-lkywcp/pages/faq.md

 World Cities Summit (WCS) will return to the in-person format from 31 July to 3 August 2022, at the Sands Expo & Convention Centre in Singapore.
 The Prize events will be held in conjunction with WCS 2022.
 Please check the [WCS website](https://www.worldcitiessummit.com.sg/) for the latest updates.

+#### **How is the COVID-19 situation in Singapore?
+Can I travel to Singapore to attend the World Cities Summit?**

-For COVID-19-related measures and travel restrictions in Singapore, please visit the following resources:
+For the latest COVID-19-related updates and travel information to Singapore, please visit the following resources:

 - [COVID-19 situation in Singapore](https://www.moh.gov.sg/covid-19)
 - [Border control measures in Singapore](https://safetravel.ica.gov.sg)